ArieClaassens/ArieClaassens/README.md

 - 👋 Hi, I’m @ArieClaassens
 - 👀 I’m interested in GIS, IM, Python, PHP, PGSQL, Business Process Automation, Talent/Fin/Partner/Project/etc. Management
 - 🌱 I’m currently reading for my MBA at the Robert Kennedy College, in online partnership with the University of Cumbria
-- 💞️ I’m looking to collaborate on Humanitarian and Development projects
+- 💞️ I’m looking to collaborate on Humanitarian & Development projects, as well as commercial sector projects
 - 📫 How to reach me - arieclaassens@gmail.com

 <!---